-Avantor's Executive Leadership Team (ELT), comprised of Avantor's CEO, CFO, and executives from across the company, oversee Avantor's efforts to integrate sustainability and corporate responsibility into Avantor's strategic planning, risk management, and reporting.
-Day-to-day responsibility for Avantor's ESG Program resides with a cross-functional representation of leaders headed by a newly created Senior Director, Global Sustainability position, who meet regularly to review progress and provide recommendations to the ELT.
+Avantor's executive leadership team, comprised of Avantor's CEO, CFO, and executives from across the company, oversee Avantor's efforts to integrate sustainability and corporate responsibility into our strategic planning, risk management, and reporting.
+Day-to-day responsibility for Avantor's ESG Program resides with a cross-functional representation of leaders headed by the Senior Director, Global Sustainability, who meet regularly to review progress and provide recommendations to the executive team.

-At the Board level, the Board as a whole and through its independent Nominating and Governance Committee oversees sustainability and corporate responsibility, and was regularly updated in 2020 and 2021 as Avantor launched its enhanced ESG Program.
-These discussions included updates on the Company's sustainability reporting and its goals under its four sustainability pillars.
-The full Board received a briefing from an outside consultant on the evolving climate landscape - including what investors expect - and our management team briefs them on what we hear from key customers and other stakeholders.
+At the Board level, the Board as a whole and through the Nominating and Governance Committee, oversees sustainability and corporate responsibility.
+The Nominating and Governance Committee and Board received regular updates throughout 2022 on the Company's sustainability reporting and progress against goals under its four sustainability pillars.
+The full Board received a briefing from an outside consultant on the evolving climate landscape - including what investors expect - and our management team briefs the Board regularly on the key priorities and feedback from key customers and other stakeholders.
 The Board appreciates the magnitude of climate change and has fully supported management as we enhance our energy and emission management practices.

-Other Board committees conduct detailed reviews on key ESG topics; for example, our Compensation and Human Resources Committee oversees the Company's talent, culture, compensation structure and compensation programs.
-Twice a year, we report out on CEO and overall leadership succession, annual review of talent/ compensation philosophies, annual update on human capital KPIs and evaluating plan-linkage of ESG metrics to annual bonus plan.
+Other Board committees also conduct detailed reviews on key ESG topics; for example, our Compensation and Human Resources Committee oversees the Company's talent, culture, compensation structure and compensation programs.
+Throughout the year, we report on CEO and overall leadership succession, review of talent/ compensation philosophies, provide updates on human capital KPIs and evaluate plan-linkage of ESG metrics to our annual bonus plan.
 Our Audit and Finance Committee assists the Board in monitoring cybersecurity risk.
-We continued to adopt best-in-class governance provisions, including several enhancements to stockholder rights, and an enhanced supplier code of conduct.
+We continue to maintain best-in-class governance provisions, including robust stockholder rights, and further enhanced supplier code of conduct in 2022.